Secure Telephone Unit, 3rd generation

-The first president to use the STU-III after Ronald Reagan, was
+The next president to use the STU-III, was

 George H. W. Bush.
 His administration was in office from 1989

-to 1993 and used the secure phone on many occasions throughout
+to 1993 and used the STU-III on many occasions throughout

-the entire presidency.
-Bush, who was Vice President under Ronald
+his entire presidency.
+Bush, who served as Vice President under Ronald

 Reagan (1981-1989) was well aware of the security aspects involved

 President George H. W. Bush (Sr) using a black Motorola STU-III. © NSA

 The image above shows President George H. W. Bush using